Next Day Delivery on 1000s of products

 Yes, an impact wrench can be used to both tighten and loosen a fastener.

-Impact wrenches are an ideal power tool to loosen seized or stuck fasteners quickly, with the hammering action transferring high levels of torque to the fastener without affecting the operators wrists.
-When using the tool to tighten fasteners there needs to be some caution taken from the operator because impact wrenches can apply high levels of torque very quickly, which can make it easy to over-tighten fasteners, damaging their threads and the components that they are being fastened to.
+Impact wrenches are ideal power tools for loosening seized or stuck fasteners quickly, with the hammering action transferring high levels of torque to the fastener without affecting the operator's wrists.
+When using the tool to tighten fasteners, the operator should exercise caution because impact wrenches can apply high levels of torque very quickly, which can make it easy to over-tighten fasteners, damaging their threads and the components that they are being fastened to.

 Why do impact wrenches have a hammering mechanism?